 The system management goals for the PUD water supply system are to determine the cause and extent of sources of unaccounted-for water and leakage, reduce or eliminate these losses and improve the overall efficiency of the water supply system.
-The PUD currently complies with the RI statewide goal of achieving and maintaining non-account water at 15% with a long-term goal of maintaining this figure of 15%.
-The PUD has set out to comply with the RI statewide goal of achieving and maintaining leakage at 10% within five (5) years, with a long-term goal aimed at maintaining this figure of 10%.
+The PUD currently complies with the RI statewide goal of achieving and maintaining non-account water at 15% and has dramatically reduced these losses with a number of initiatives including the water main cleaning and relining project, with a long-term goal of maintaining this at less than 5%.
+The PUD has set out to comply with the RI statewide goal of achieving and maintaining leakage at 10% within five (5) years, with a long-term goal aimed at maintaining this figure at less than 5%.
+Significant progress has been made, with the 2021 leakage rate reduced down to 2.4%

-Currently within the distribution system, there are approximately 1,081 service connections containing meters.
+Currently within the distribution system, there are approximately 1,118 service connections containing meters.
 Due to the increasing age of the meters in the PUD water system, a system-wide replacement/upgrade of the meters was conducted between 2009 and 2012, which has greatly increased the reliability, accuracy and ease at which the meters are read.
 The PUD replaced all of the customer meters in the system (approximately 1,100 meters) with Master Meter AMR meters.
 The general condition of these service meters is good (minimal failure rate).
 The PUD monitors meter operation and will replace faulty meters as may be identified through a combination of the following: the billing department identifies those meters which are "stopped" by comparing previous readings with present readings; PUD personnel physically identify a water meter from a service call, etc. in a residence; customer complaints or other potential inaccuracies in the customer bill either identified by the customer or PUD staff.
 The meters are read on a monthly basis and are replaced when consecutive readings appear erroneous.
 Replacement of these meters includes the installation of Master Meter AMR meters when necessary.